department-of-veterans-affairs/va.gov-team/products/public-websites/README.md

 Template that displays chronological list of Events published to that list.
 There are two types of events lists: those that are associated with National VA (Outreach & Events hub) and those associated with specific VA Medical Center (VAMC) facilities.

-Events / lists may only be managed by editors with permissions for that specific VAMC facility or office (aka “Section).
+Events / lists may only be managed by editors with permissions for that specific VAMC facility or office (aka “Section").

 Events filters are available on Lists, to filter by past, future, or specific date(s).
 (Filters may also be referred to as “V2 filters”.)
 Most common events lists: